Stream Control Transmission Protocol: Motivation and adoption

-Adoption has been slowed by lack of awareness, lack of implementations (particularly in Microsoft Windows), lack of application support and lack of network support.
+Adoption of SCTP has been slowed by lack of awareness, lack of implementations (particularly in Microsoft Windows), lack of application support and lack of network support.

+SCTP has seen adoption in the mobile telephony space as the transport protocol for several core network interfaces.

 Multihoming

 SCTP provides redundant paths to increase reliability.

 Each SCTP end point needs to check reachability of the primary and redundant addresses of the remote end point using a heartbeat.
 Each SCTP end point needs to acknowledge the heartbeats it receives from the remote end point.

 When SCTP sends a message to a remote address, the source interface will only be decided by the routing table of the host (and not by SCTP).

 In asymmetric multihoming, one of the two endpoints does not support multihoming.

 In local multihoming and remote single homing, if the remote primary address is not reachable, the SCTP association fails even if an alternate path is possible.

 Packet structure

 An SCTP packet consists of two basic sections: